 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 But, my son is a little too busy for sitting quietly and listening.
-I could never get him to sit with me and look at a book for more than 10 seconds, until my sister in law sent him a couple books for Christmas – Dear Zoo and The Very Hungry Caterpillar – and my kiddo fell in love with those books.
+I could never get him to sit with me and look at a book for more than 10 seconds until my sister in law sent him a couple of books for Christmas – Dear Zoo and The Very Hungry Caterpillar – and my kiddo fell in love with those books.
 These are a couple of the best books for 18 – 24 months!

 I went on a hunt for a few more lift the flap books like Dear Zoo, and interactive books for toddlers in general… ‘cus if that’s what it takes to get my son interested in books (I want to encourage reading at a young age), then that’s what I want!

 If you are also wondering how to make storytime interactive for your busy kiddos, you will love this list!